huggingface/datasets/metrics/perplexity/README.md

 # Metric Card for Perplexity

 ## Metric Description
 Given a model and an input text sequence, perplexity measures how likely the model is to generate the input text sequence.
-Note that the output value is based heavily on what text the model was trained on.

 ## Intended Uses
 Any language generation task.